ekleiner/coredns/plugin/rewrite/README.md

 * A variable data is specified with a pair of curly brackets `{}`.
 Following are the supported variables by default:
   {qname}, {qtype}, {client_ip}, {client_port}, {protocol}, {server_ip}, {server_port}.
-Any plugin that can provide it's own additional variables by implementing Metadataer interface.
+Any plugin that can provide it's own additional variables by implementing metadata.Provider interface.
 If you are going to use metadata variables then metadata plugin must be enabled.

 Example: